-In the past few years it has become more and more common for spouses who are going through a divorce, to use social media as a basis for evidence in cases for divorce, child custody, and alimony, but what about a modification of divorce?
+In the past few years, it has become increasingly common for spouses going through a divorce to use social media as a basis for evidence in cases for divorce, child custody, and alimony, but what about a modification of divorce?
 Once the divorce has been finalized, ex-spouses often wonder if social media posts can be used to go back and petition for a modification.
-The answer to this common question is: maybe.
-It really depends upon the situation and the type of evidence collected via social media.
+The answer to this common question depends on the situation and the type of evidence collected via social media.

 Here are some factors to keep in mind when determining how social media might be used if you are considering a modification of divorce: